-Amniotic fluid is the fluid that surrounds your baby in your uterus (womb).
+Amniotic fluid is the fluid that surrounds your baby during pregnancy.
 It’s very important for your baby’s development.

 - Cushions and protects your baby